Estimated reading time: 11 minutes

 Paleontology courses cover a wide range of topics, including geology, biology, anatomy, and ecology.
 Students learn about the different types of fossils and how they are formed, as well as the techniques used to excavate and analyze them.
 They also study the evolution and diversity of prehistoric life, with a particular focus on dinosaurs.

 In addition to classroom learning, paleontology courses often include hands-on fieldwork.
 This gives students the opportunity to participate in actual excavations and gain practical experience in the field.
-Fieldwork can be physically demanding, as it often involves long hours of digging and hiking in remote locations.
+Fieldwork can be physically demanding, as it typically involves long hours of digging and hiking in remote locations.
 However, it is an essential part of becoming a paleontologist and provides valuable insights into the process of fossil discovery.

 Paleontologist Tools: The Essential Equipment for Dinosaur Excavation